syncfusion-content/javascript-docs/js/PivotClient/OLAP-Exporting.md

 ![](Export_images/exporting-icons.png)

-Exporting feature provides an option that allows you to export either PivotChart or PivotGrid or both with the use of the property [`clientExportMode`](/api/js/ejpivotclient#enum:clientexportmode).
+Exporting feature provides an option that allows you to export either pivot chart or pivot grid or both with the use of the property [`clientExportMode`](/api/js/ejpivotclient#members:clientExportMode).

-The property [`clientExportMode`](/api/js/ejpivotclient#enum:clientexportmode) takes any one of the following value:
+The property [`clientExportMode`](/api/js/ejpivotclient#members:clientExportMode) takes any one of the following value:

 * **ChartAndGrid** – Exports both PivotChart and PivotGrid controls.
 This is the default mode.
 * **ChartOnly** – Exports PivotChart control alone.